mH-13/sql-automation/beginner/03-filtering-data.md

 # Filtering Data in SQL
-Filtering data is a fundamental aspect of querying databases in SQL.
-It allows you to retrieve only the rows that meet certain criteria, making your queries more efficient and your results more relevant.
+Filtering allows you to retrieve only the rows that meet certain criteria, making  queries more efficient and results more relevant.

 ## Basic Filtering with `WHERE`
-The `WHERE` clause is used to filter records based on specified conditions.
-The basic syntax is:

 ```sql
 SELECT column1, column2, ...